scottbw/analytics-udd/udd/student.md

 ## LEARN_DIF
 ### Description
 This field records whether a learner considers themselves to have a learning difficulty.
-Note: this is the v1.2.7 version, in place while v1.3 version is under construction.
+Note: this is the v1.2.7 version; this property is deprecated in v1.3.0.

 ### Purpose
 For detailed analysis or intervention purposes within Learning Analytics eg. Data Insight Tool.